The Candidate (Lost): 2007 (original timeline)

-Following the events of "The Last Recruit", Jack awakens on Hydra Island with Sayid Jarrah (Naveen Andrews) by his side.
-The Man in Black arrives and tells them that James "Sawyer" Ford (Josh Holloway), Claire Littleton, Kate Austen (Evangeline Lilly), Frank Lapidus (Jeff Fahey), Hugo Reyes (Jorge Garcia), Sun Kwon (Yunjin Kim) and Jin Kwon (Daniel Dae Kim) have been taken prisoner by Charles Widmore (Alan Dale).
+Jack awakens on Hydra Island with Sayid Jarrah (Naveen Andrews) by his side.
+The Man in Black arrives and says that James "Sawyer" Ford (Josh Holloway), Claire, Kate Austen (Evangeline Lilly), Frank Lapidus (Jeff Fahey), Hugo Reyes (Jorge Garcia), Sun Kwon (Yunjin Kim) and Jin Kwon (Daniel Dae Kim) have been taken prisoner by Charles Widmore (Alan Dale).
 The Man in Black plans to help them escape, run for the Ajira plane and leave the island before Widmore knows what is happening.
-While Jack agrees to help, he insists that he himself will not leave the island.
-At Hydra Station, Widmore has Sawyer's group thrown inside the animal cages.
+Jack agrees to help, but insists that he himself will not leave the island.

+At the Hydra Station, Widmore has Sawyer's group thrown inside the animal cages.
 Sayid turns off the camp's generator, bringing down the sonar fences which had been keeping the Man in Black at bay.
-The Man in Black then attacks as the Smoke monster, allowing Jack to free Sawyer's group.
-After reuniting with Sayid, they head into the jungle to find the Ajira plane.
-The Man in Black arrives at the plane site before the group, and inspects the interior of the plane after killing Widmore's guards.
-The Man in Black reveals to the group that Widmore has rigged the plane with C4.
+The Man in Black attacks as the Smoke monster, allowing Jack to free Sawyer's group.
+Reuniting with Sayid, they start heading to the plane.
+The Man in Black reaches it before the group, and inspects its interior after killing Widmore's guards.
+He reveals to the group that Widmore rigged the plane with C4.
 Unable to take the risk of using the plane, the Man in Black decides to escape using Widmore's submarine.
 As they head to the docks, Sawyer asks Jack to stop the Man in Black from getting on board the sub.

-At the docks, the survivors manage to board the submarine while Widmore's men attack from the jungle.
-Kate is shot during the ensuing gun fight, but Jack manages to get her on board after pushing the Man in Black into the water.
-He gets back out of the water and begins to shoot down the last of Widmore's men.
-In order to prevent the Man in Black from entering, Sawyer has the sub take off without Claire.
+At the docks, the survivors board the submarine while Widmore's men attack from the jungle.
+Kate is shot during the ensuing gun fight, but Jack gets her on board after pushing the Man in Black into the water.
+Getting out of the water, he begins to shoot down the last of Widmore's men.
+To prevent the Man in Black from entering, Sawyer has the sub take off without Claire.